 Get detailed information of your devices

-Network flow data also provides more detailed information on network's hosts such as traffic, packets, ports, peer or applications.
+Network flow data also provides more detailed information on network hosts such as traffic, packets, ports, peer or applications.

 Top talker and top listener in your network

-With the help of the network flow it is possible to obtain detailed user data from the used switches and routers – provided these support a network flow protocol.
-In this way the monitoring solution in operation can list, for example, top talkers and top listeners in the network, as well as breaking down network usage by source, destination address, protocol or application.
-In addition the administrator also receives further information on what is happening in the network.
+With the help of the network flow, it is possible to obtain detailed user data from the used switches and routers – provided these support a network flow protocol.
+This way, the monitoring solution in operation can list top talkers and top listeners in the network, as well as breaking down network usage by source, destination address, protocol or application.
+In addition, the administrator also receives further information on what is happening in the network.